 During this six-year plan period, the university intends to launch its next campus master plan.
 The most recent master plan, completed in 2015, provided an excellent framework for strategic capital investments.
-The next master plan will incorporate components of a recently completed housing and dining master plan.
-The university will look to secure resources to perform a similar review of learning and support spaces to provide a holistic outlook for future capital needs. and an upcoming learning spaces master plan.
+The next master plan will incorporate components of a recently completed housing and dining master plan and an upcoming learning spaces master plan.